 The main advantage here is being able to access Iberia Plus’s redemption rules with your purchased British Airways Executive Club Avios, or to purchase Iberia Plus Avios and move them over to British Airways if there is a different deal running between the two programs.

+Whilst generally almost identical to the British Airways program, Iberia plus publishes a slightly different award chart for flights they operate, and a different on-peak/off-peak calendar.
 Iberia does not fly to Australia so this may be of no use for domestic travel, but for some very specific redemptions, it pays to have a look at both charts and see if it may have some value.

-One particular sweet spot is Band 4 and 5 Business Class redemptions.
+One particular sweet spot is Zone 4 and 5 Business Class redemptions.
 This allows one-way bookings in Business Class from New York/Boston to Madrid for 34,000 Avios and Chicago/Los Angeles/Miami to Madrid for 42,500 Avios.

 By comparison, these are 50,000 and 62,500 Avios on British Airways.
 Also, Iberia Plus does not levy fuel surcharges when flying on Iberia-operated flights, increasing the savings.

+Head For Points has a complete guide on how to transfer points between the two programs.
 One key point to note is that your Iberia Plus account must be 90 days old and must have earned at least 1 Avios point to be able to purchase and transfer miles.

 Making bookings using Avios

+The best use of Avios is for Business Class travel on short- to medium-haul flights in Australia, Asia and the US.
+It can also make sense for Economy Class redemptions when cash tickets are expensive, especially last-minute.
 Keep an eye out for a future Avios sales and you may be able to purchase to immediately redeem a Business Class flight at reasonable prices.